-What do Ermal Fraze, Thomas Adams, Melitta Bentz, and Stephen Perry all have in common?
-They are recognized annually on February 11th, along with the likes of the Wright brothers, Thomas Edison, George Washington Carver, and Elisha Otis.
+What do Ermal Fraze, Thomas Adams, Melitta Bentz, Patricia Beth, and Stephen Perry all have in common?
+They are recognized annually on February 11th, along with the Wright brothers, Thomas Edison, George Washington Carver, and Elisha Otis.

 Thanks to inventors, we can safely ride in an elevator, have a well-lit room at the flip of a switch, speak to someone on the other side of the world or efficiently pump lotion from a bottle.
-Many inventors go their whole life without recognition for their creations while others are household names.
-Nearly everything around us is the result of someone tinkering in their garage, laboratory, or basement trying to find a solution to a problem.
+Many inventors go their whole life without recognition for their creations, while others are household names.
+Nearly everything around us results from someone tinkering in their garage, laboratory, or basement trying to find a solution to a problem.

 Some inventions may be happy accidents by an observant person; the microwave oven, penicillin, sticky notes, and bubble wrap may never have made their way into their current use if it were not for sharp or persistent inventors.

 “Necessity is the mother of invention.”

 The proverb “Necessity is the mother of invention” says a lot about how inventors look at life.
 They are a progressive, forward-thinking bunch.
 Where would we be without pacemakers, traffic signals, rubber bands, or coffee filters?

 Though there are some inventions that we may be better off without.
 A DVD re-winder doesn’t quite fit the necessary criteria.
 Or, they are otherwise too impractical.
 For example, tugging around a stroller fridge for your watermelon along with the cooler and beach umbrella seems to be a bit of overkill.
 Still, without inventors, the world would be downright dull and much more challenging.

 Inventors should keep track of their ideas, processes, ingredients, and components.
 Protect your inventions and get your unique creations patented.